strapi/strapi/README.md

 - **Internationalization**.
 The Internationalization (i18n) plugin allows Strapi users to create, manage and distribute localized content in different languages, called "locales
 - **RBAC**.
 Create an unlimited number of custom roles and permissions for admin users.
 - **Typescript**.
 Strapi now supports Typescript for typechecking and better DX experience.
+- **Blazing Fast and Robust**.
+Built on top of Node.js and TypeScript, Strapi delivers reliable yet amazing performance.
+- **Front-end Agnostic**.
+Use any front-end framework (React, Next.js, Vue, Angular, etc.), mobile apps or even IoT.

 ## Getting Started